electron/electron/docs/api/app.md

 You can use this property to prompt users to download the arm64 version of your application when they are mistakenly running the x64 version under Rosetta or WOW.

+### `app.notificationsComServerCLSID` _Windows_

+A `string` which contains fully formed CLSID for notifications COM server.
+This is necessary only for apps with persistent notifications support.
+The current default value for this property is `empty` (not `nil`).
+It means that by the default no persistent notifications support is exist.

+Changing for property value should be provided earlier than `ready` event triggered.
+Preferably changing for `app.notificationsComServerCLSID` is need to be provided into `will-finish-launching` event handler.